evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-three.md

 > "Wait?
 Will it even work with the lid open? "

 *click*

 Again, It fired right up I watched its bright laser-like beam move across under the entire surface of the glass, going directly under my hand and right past it.
 Ding!
 SD Out, Laptop Up, Gallery Open.
 The result was fascinating, It was like the parts of my hand closest looked fine but even a few milimeters away from the glass it was very blurry.
 It almost even looked fake, Like a camera with monumentally short focus.
 Unfortunately since then I've lost the original scan but another image captured of my hair resting on the plate demonstrates clearly how only the hair actually on the surface has any chance of being recognizable

 ![](/images/Screenshot_20240816_213630.png)

 Notably, Those long artifacts I mentioned early were still well and alive, This time hiding themselves in a sea of grey.
 When I took that image of my hand and brought it into the software I use to make my art, and I started tweaking things and messing with stuff, They resonated themselves as an intensly unique pattern that lay across the background of my art.
+Looking back at the main image of this project, You will see the long striations strewn throughout the main substance of everything but the subject.

+Needless to say I learned my lesson that day, Old shit is awesome!